peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-27 Happiness Hit Her.md

 - The train makes it to the station, but due to the conductor's weakness it goes out of control and careens into other trains
 	- The crash causes the brain to fall out of the vessel and onto the ground
 	- Officers start rushing into the train and ordering people to evacuate
-	- Hymn touches the brain while trying to wrap it back up and hide it, and takes a massive amount of damage and has a vision of snake people doing atrocious things
+	- Hymn touches the brain while trying to wrap it back up and hide it, and takes a massive amount of damage and has a vision of snake people torturing and mummifying each other
 	- Oz touches the brain and takes some damage, is able to save against the visions
 	- Party hides the brain inside of Mabel's mushroom Bag of Holding